 Sony must have thought about the numerous antennas by using aluminum as the housing material.
 As a result, there are two U-shaped recesses on the left and right sides of the housing.
-Thanks to this design, the rear remains virtually spared from the otherwise common antenna lines.
+Thanks to this design, the rear remains free from the otherwise common antenna lines.
 Only a tiny recess remains above the Motion Eye camera’s flash; it contains the NFC antenna.

 All buttons—and even the fingerprint sensor—are located on the right side of the housing in typical Sony fashion and, of course, we once again have a dedicated camera button on the XZ1.
 The left side provides access to the SIM card slot and the MicroSD card slot.
-This flap should be kept closed so that the XZ1 can maintain its IP65/68 water and dust ingress protection rating in day-to-day use.
+This flap should be kept closed so that the XZ1 can maintain its IP65/68 water and dust ingress protection in day-to-day use.

 Sony Xperia XZ1 display